Resurgent Joe Biden scores big wins on Super Tuesday

 RELATED: The Democrats' delegate rules, explained

-Polls in the 14 states start closing at 7 p.m.
+Polls in the 14 states started closing at 7 p.m.
 ET.
 Voting in California continues until 11 p.m.
 ET.

 Given the vast geographic span of the Super Tuesday Election Day, it's unlikely there will be a total picture of the situation at the end of the night.
 The Golden State could, for instance, take days or even weeks to sort out its delegate allocation.